 Back pain in squats or deadlifts can often stem from not knowing how to manage internal pressure via breathing, where a person’s center of mass is, etc. Overhead pressing shoulder pain can rear its head if people use a massive arch and jam their shoulder blades together.
 However, this is never a one-size-fits-all and no two people are the same.
 Some get pain while moving in those positions frequently while others experience minimal to zero pain from these movements.
 This subject could be an entire article on its own, so I digress.

-That was a lot of information, so let’s sum things up together with a grocery list.
+That was a lot of information, so to make sure we know how to keep the progress while injured, let’s sum things up together with a grocery list.